-HCA does not have any areas for improvement based on the Dashboard.
-However, HCA staff want to ensure students are college and career ready by improving our overall ELA and Math achievement based on the SBAC test results.
-Although there was a increase from 2016 to 2017 in the percentage of HCA students that met or exceeded the standard in both ELA and Math SBAC, teachers at HCA continue to collaborate and attend professional development opportunities to increase student achievement.
-The 2016 -2017 results indicated 56.9% of students met ELA standards and 17.2% exceeded ELA standards 19.8% of students nearly met the ELA standard with 6% of students not meeting the ELA standard.
-Math results indicated 10.3% met standard and 3.4% students exceeded the math standards.
-42.% of students nearly met the Math standard with 44% of students did not meet the standard.
+Based on HCA's Accountability Dashboard, HCA needs to improve student achievement and proficiency levels in math and english.
+HCA teachers, administration, and instructional coach worked together throughout the 2018-2019 to improve classroom strategies to improve student achievement. .
+There was significant decrease in the percentage of students the met the ELA and Math standard in the 2016-2017 school year to the 2017-2018 year.
+Teachers at HCA continue to collaborate and attend professional development opportunities to increase student achievement.
+The 2017 -2018 results indicated 58.% of students met or exceeded the ELA standards, and 34.% of students nearly met the ELA standard with 5% of students not meeting the ELA standard.
+Math results indicated 13% met standard or exceeded the standard, and 41% nearly met the Math standard with 43% of students did not meet the standard.
 Based on these results, HCA has a need for improvement.
 HCA has been actively monitoring and adjusting student schedules during the school year to strategically place students during academic support classes to focus on math instruction and SAT test prep.
+The ELA Department has been committed to extra collaboration time to create measurable achievement goals, formative assessments that will create valuable data, and process that will use data to increase student achievement.
+The Math Department continues to attend professional development training to improve strategies directly connected to Integrated Math.

-Referring to the LCFF Evaluation Rubrics, identify any state indicator for which performance for any student group was two or more performance levels below the "all student" performance.
+Referring to the California School Dashboard, identify any state indicator for which performance for any student group was two or more performance levels below the "all student" performance.
 What steps is the LEA planning to take to address these performance gaps?